MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 }
 ```

-In App component you set your data on the data prop.
-In displayWeather you get this as props.data.
+In the App component you set your data on the data prop.
+In DisplayWeather you get this as props.data.

-The first if state returns a Text component if data is null.
-This shows the text loading.
+The first if statement returns a Text component if `props.data` is null.
+This shows the text "loading...".

 The second if statement looks at the cod property on data.
-If an error occured the value here will not be 200.
-In this case return a Text component with an error message.
+If an error occurred the value here will not be 200.
+In this case, return a Text component with an error message.

-If these two if statements are by passed then display the weather data.
-First collect the temp and description to be displayed in JSX block that is returned.
+If these two if statements are bypassed then display the weather data.
+First, collect the temp and description to be displayed in the JSX block that is returned.

 ## Looking at the OpenWeatherMap Data